 We have completed a risk assessment and introduced measures to protect visitors.

-To avoid bottlenecks, especially on narrow paths, high visitation routes will be a one-way-flow.
+To avoid bottlenecks, especially on narrow paths, high visitation pedestrian routes are one-way.
 This will prevent the need for visitors to pass each other and limit the total number of people they come in to contact with.
 Directional signage and arrows have been installed and sanitising stations have been placed around the Gardens.

-We encourage staff and visitors to adhere to the ongoing social distancing rules and remain 1.5m from each other.
-We have placed sanitising stations around the Gardens for your convenience.
+We encourage visitors to adhere to the ongoing social distancing rules and remain 1.5m from each other.

 Is the whole of the Gardens open?

-Public amenities such as toilets and baby change rooms are open.
+While most of the Garden are now open, parts of the Rainforest Gully remain closed.
+Public amenities including toilets and baby change rooms are open.

 Is the Gardens holding any events or public programs?